WICG/indexed-db-observers/EXPLAINER.md

 Note: `putAll` and `addAll` operations could be seperated into individual put and add changes.

 #### Return Value & Lifetime
-The return value of the `IDBDatabase.observe` function is the control object, which has the following schema:
+The return value of the `IDBDatabase.observe` function is the [IDBObserverControl](IDBObservers.webidl) object, which has the following schema:
 ```js
 control: {
   db: <IDBDatabase object>